MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

     - **Get insights** - View auto-generated insights for a specific visual, if available.
     - **Sort axis** - Customize axis information on a specific visual.

 ## Insights metrics

-The following table provides the full list of current metrics and descriptions for **Insights**.
+The following table provides the full list of current metrics and descriptions for insights reports.
 The description in the table is the same as the help text description available in the product.

 The **Category** is located in the left navigation menu. **Page** is the tab on the actual page where the report exists.
-For example, when you select **Order dashboard** in the left page, and and then select **Return Insights**, the page with all the returns metrics will open.
+For example, when you select **Order dashboard** in the left page, and then select **Return Insights**, the page with all the returns metrics will open.

 | Category          | Page                 | Metric                          | Type  | Description                                                                                                                                                                                |
 |-------------------|----------------------|---------------------------------|-------|--------------------|